-Problem Statement 1: HB3 Reading Students continue to struggle to read on grade level when entering First Grade from Kindergarten.
+Problem Statement 3: HB3 Reading - Students continue to struggle to read on grade level when entering First Grade.

-Root Cause 1: There is a need to build teacher capacity for reaching students that are not reading on grade level and/or well below grade level.
+Root Cause 3: There is a need to build teacher capacity for reaching students that are reading below grade level or well below grade level.